iuryeng/LinkAPI-Desefio-Jr/README.md

 ## Points of difficulty and improvement

-1 - During the development of application process 429 it was found that the number of service errors was not very evident.
-This was the most difficult point, it was difficult to get around it did not have the information on the limit of requests that can be sent in a certain period of time.
-This difficulty was overcome by a timeout in the subprocess responsible for building the response in the '/users' route.
-Although it worked, the request was slower.
+1 - During the application development phase, it was found that in the sub-process of building the users route data, the status code 429 appeared very frequently.
+This indicated that the gatway api sent too many requests in a certain amount of time and probably the mockapi did not support the large number of requests in a certain amount of time.
+This was the most difficult point as I had not informed about the limit of requests that can be sent in a certain period of time for this mockapi service.
+This difficulty was overcome by placing a time limit on the subprocess responsible for building the response in the '/users' route of 600ms.
+While this solution worked, the request was slower.
+The error below exemplifies the occurrence in the mockapi service response:

 ```
 (node:8188) UnhandledPromiseRejectionWarning: Error: Request failed with status code 429